 06.01 Training Considerations.

 When planning to revise an existing document or create a new document, assess the need for NRC technical staff to be trained.
-Thconsider whether written guidance already exists, the complexity of the activity, and the frequency in which the staff performs the activity.
+The evaluation should consider whether written guidance already exists, determine the complexity of the activity, and identify the frequency in which the staff performs the activity.
 In general, training should be developed for activities that require a new skill, are complex in nature, or require a subject matter expert to answer questions.
 When training is required, the originating organization is responsible for developing the technical content and determining the most appropriate training method, as well as ensuring that existing training is consistent with planned IMC, IP, TI or OpESS revisions.
 If existing training is not consistent with an IMC, IP, TI, or OpESS revision, it will have to be revised to address the IMC, IP, TI or OpESS changes.
 Training methods include updating written guidance, conducting a teleconference or video conference, recording the training, developing computer or web-based training, adding self-study or on-the-job training standards to existing qualification requirements, or conducting regional presentations.
 When selecting the training method, consider the time needed for all affected staff to complete the training and that training should be completed prior to issuing the IM document.

+When considering training needs for new IMC or IP revisions, it should be coordinated with the NRC’s Technical Training Center (TTC).
+Training should be considered if the inspector needs to be trained prior to performance of the inspection activity.
+If there is benefit, less formal knowledge transfer sessions (which are not considered training) may be conducted by IMC or IP Leads without TTC coordination.

 06.02 Document Preparation.

-evelop a new document or revis an existing document the current version of M Word.
+Use the document structure requirements described in this IMC and word processing format requirements detailed in IMC 0040 Appendix A to develop a new document or to revise an existing document; in all cases use the current version of Microsoft (MS) Word.

 Use the most current official IM document as the starting point for a revised IM document.
-Retrieve the current MS Word version of the document from the NRC website and save it as a separate working file.
-To retrieve the most recent MS Word version:
+Retrieve the current MS Word version of the document from the NRC Public website, from ADAMS, or from SharePoint, and save it as a separate working file.
+Avoid converting a PDF document to MS Word as this results in many formatting issues.
+As a last resort for older documents (pre MS Word), ask one of the administrative assistants to do the conversion.

+To retrieve the most recent MS Word version, go to one of the following locations:

+NRC Public Document Collections/Inspection Manual located in the NRC Library, Document Collections at nrc.gov.
+Click on the type of document and click the link for the most current Word document (.doc or .docx).

+ADAMS – (for revisions issued in 2021 or later)

+Search for the current document in ADAMS

+Right click the document icon and select “Properties”

+Choose the “Versions” tab

+Double click the MS Word version added just prior to the PDF document (if available); it should have been added within 1 hour prior to the final PDF version.
+If there is doubt as to whether this is the most current version, do an automated document comparison with the official PDF version or revert to the NRC Library Document Collection.

-NRC internal
+NRC internal SharePoint site for security-related documents

-Click on NRR
+Click on Office / NRR

-click on ROP Digital City
+click on the Inspection Manual button to access the ROP Digital City site

-under the section “Inspection ”
+under the section “Inspection Manual (Public and Non-Public links)”

 click on type of IM document

-locate the number of the document.
+locate the number of the document and click the link for the most current Word document (.doc or .docx).